Xubuntu/wiki.xubuntu.org/New-Tester-Start.md

-Following on from the introduction we have on the website, here we take you through more detailed steps.
-So, hopefully by the time you\'ve read through these few pages you will feel well enough informed about the basics to join the community, start to help making Xubuntu better, and get testing.
+After reading the [introduction on the website](#), this \'New Tester\' wiki will help take you through the simple steps that will enable you to join the community, start to help making Xubuntu better, and get testing.

 **Right, OK, How do I start helping?**